User Tools

 My answer: abs_converse.pdf

-$f$ is even (resp. odd) iff $\hat{f}$ is.
+ff is even (resp. odd) iff f^\hat{f} is.

-$$ \hat{f}(\xi) = \int_{-\infty}^\infty f(x) e^{-2\pi ix\xi} dx = \int_{-\infty}^\infty f(-x) e^{-2\pi i(-x)\xi} dx = \pm \int_{-\infty}^\infty f(x) e^{-2\pi ix(-\xi)} dx = \pm \hat{f}(-\xi) $$ This proves the $\implies$ direction.
+f^(ξ)=f(x)e2πixξdx=f(x)e2πi(x)ξdx=±f(x)e2πix(ξ)dx=±f^(ξ) \hat{f}(\xi) = \int_{-\infty}^\infty f(x) e^{-2\pi ix\xi} dx = \int_{-\infty}^\infty f(-x) e^{-2\pi i(-x)\xi} dx = \pm \int_{-\infty}^\infty f(x) e^{-2\pi ix(-\xi)} dx = \pm \hat{f}(-\xi) This proves the \implies direction.

-Similar argument but with Fourier inversion formula proves the $\impliedby$ direction.
+Similar argument but with Fourier inversion formula proves the \impliedby direction.

-Fixed points of automorphisms of $\mathbb{D}$
+Fixed points of automorphisms of D\mathbb{D}

-Denote $B_a(z) = \frac{ a-z }{ 1-\overline{a}z }$ and recall SS ch 1 ex 7.
+Denote Ba(z)=az1azB_a(z) = \frac{ a-z }{ 1-\overline{a}z } and recall SS ch 1 ex 7.

-Definition: the trivial automorphism of $\mathbb{D}$ is $\operatorname{id}_\mathbb{D}$.
+Definition: the trivial automorphism of D\mathbb{D} is idD\operatorname{id}_\mathbb{D}.

-Definition: a fixed point of a function $f: X \to Y$ is an $x \in X$ such that $f(x) = x$.
+Definition: a fixed point of a function f:XYf: X \to Y is an xXx \in X such that f(x)=xf(x) = x.

-Claim: Let $f \in \operatorname{Aut}(\mathbb{D})$.
-If $f$ is nontrivial, then $f$ has at most one fixed point in $\mathbb{D}$.
+Claim: Let fAut(D)f \in \operatorname{Aut}(\mathbb{D}).
+If ff is nontrivial, then ff has at most one fixed point in D\mathbb{D}.

 Proof:

-We prove the contrapositive; assume $f$ has two distinct fixed points $z_0,z_1 \in \mathbb{D}$.
+We prove the contrapositive; assume ff has two distinct fixed points z0,z1Dz_0,z_1 \in \mathbb{D}.

-The function $g = B_{z_0} \circ f \circ B_{z_0}$ fixes $0$ and $B_{z_0}(z_1)$
+The function g=Bz0fBz0g = B_{z_0} \circ f \circ B_{z_0} fixes 00 and Bz0(z1)B_{z_0}(z_1)

-so Schwarz lemma gives $g = (z \mapsto \lambda z)$ for some $\lambda \in \partial\mathbb{D}$,
+so Schwarz lemma gives g=(zλz)g = (z \mapsto \lambda z) for some λD\lambda \in \partial\mathbb{D},

-and we must have $\lambda = 1$ since $g$ fixes $B_{z_0}(z_1)$,
+and we must have λ=1\lambda = 1 since gg fixes Bz0(z1)B_{z_0}(z_1),

-hence $g = \operatorname{id}_\mathbb{D}$
+hence g=idDg = \operatorname{id}_\mathbb{D}

-hence $f = B_{z_0} \circ g \circ B_{z_0} = \operatorname{id}_\mathbb{D}$.
+hence f=Bz0gBz0=idDf = B_{z_0} \circ g \circ B_{z_0} = \operatorname{id}_\mathbb{D}.

 QED.